Some people think that after being diagnosed with arthritis or fibromyalgia, they can say goodbye to a peaceful sleep.

 Best for Precise Contouring - Amerisleep AS3

-Moving further through my review of the best mattresses for fibromyalgia and arthritis, and here’s the AS3 by Amerisleep that literally has it all.
+Moving further through this list of the best mattresses for fibromyalgia and arthritis, and here’s the AS3 by Amerisleep that literally has it all.
 Its all-foam construction with a zoned support layer and a medium feel may suit almost any user regardless of their condition.

 So, the AS3 features the brand’s signature HIVE technology that ensures targeted pressure relief.
 The support layer has a hexagonal texture and is divided into five zones with different spacing between hexagons.
 This ensures proper cradling and hence, helps relax deep muscles and alleviate pain.